-You're holding a HELD card — the front is a feeling, the back is a lesson, and this room is yours forever.
+You're holding a HELD card — the front is a card to hold, the back is a lesson, and this room is yours forever.
 New here?
 How this works →

 HELD · for the loss of a pet · every card is a room

-Keep the collar.
-Frame the photo.
-Save the whisker in a drawer.
+You're allowed to keep the collar, frame the photo, save the whisker in a drawer.
 Objects are allowed to be sacred.

 REMEMBER · IV

-Lesson IV of XIII · the REMEMBER course
+Lesson XXX of LII · the REMEMBER course

-Psychiatrist Vamık Volkan named them linking objects — physical items that maintain connection to the dead.
 The collar, the whisker in a drawer, the photo: tangible anchors for a bond still active.
-There is no clinical basis for clearing things quickly; pacing belongs to the griever alone.
+Pacing belongs to the griever alone.
 A collar can hold what the mind is still learning to carry.
 Objects are allowed to be sacred, and theirs are.

 Voices — this card, in use